filipecardoso0/FEUP-CG/project/README.md

 The bird was animated using a simple animation, which has a simple movement of the bird's wings up and down.

 #### **3.3.
 Bird Control**

 We also added the possibility to move forward/break, using the keys `W` and `S`, as well as turn sideways, with `A` and `D`.
 The speed of the animation is controlled by the `speedFactor` variable.

+Also, further on development we added the possibility for the players to focus on the bird, by pressing the `F` key.
+This will make the camera follow the bird as a common third person view.
+We can also detach from the bird by pressing the key again.

+There is also a possibility to change the focus distance, as well as the top-down view angle:
+- `V` - Increases the distance to the bird
+- `B` - Decreases the distance to the bird
+- `T` - Increases the top-down view angle
+- `G` - Decreases the top-down view angle

 ![Panorama](screenshots/project-t05g05-2.png)